Code-Institute-Submissions/majkenskitchen/README.md

 - The photograph of the beer glass on the menu page was obtained from [Alexas_Fotos on Pixabay](https://pixabay.com/photos/beer-beer-garden-thirst-glass-mug-2288121/).
 - The photograph of the soft drinks on the menu page was obtained from [Photo Mix on Pixabay](https://pixabay.com/photos/drink-glass-lime-mint-cold-fresh-1532300/).
 - The photographs of customers on the about page was obtained from the developer's private photo album.
 All customers have approved the use of these photographs.

+### Acknowledgements

+- My Code Institute mentor Gerard McBride for valuable feedback and helpful mentor sessions.
+- My family because they let me use them as customers in this project.
+- My family and friends for much appreciated help with testing the website.